collorg/halfORM/README.md

         return f'{self.first_name} {self.last_name}'
 ```

-Used in the following context, the `full_name` property wouldn't make much sens:
+As such, the `full_name` property wouldn't make much sense:

 ```py
 lagaffe = Person(last_name='Lagaffe')
 lagaffe.full_name # returns 'None Lagaffe'
 ```

-In this case, you can use the `@singleton` decorator to ensure that the self object references one and only one element:
+In this case, you can use the `@singleton` decorator to ensure that the self object refers to one and only one element:

 ```py
 from half_orm.relation import singleton